All OSU Study Abroad Programs

 The following information is intended as guidance for students considering study abroad program participation.
 Students should consult with the coordinator of their program or course for program-specific information.

-With these circumstances in mind, a reduced number of faculty-led study abroad courses are currently planned for the remainder of the 2021-2022 academic year.
-These programs are primarily during Summer 2022, with a few still scheduled for spring break pending outcomes of the recent spikes in COVID cases globally from the omicron variant.
-Programs to be run in 2022 are in countries and regions where health and safety conditions and local regulations allow for responsible travel.
-Faculty/Staff international travel, student exchange, and long-term study abroad programs have resumed on a limited, case by case basis considering a variety of health and safety parameters including current conditions in the destination country.
+With these circumstances in mind, we anticipate a return-to-normal with most study abroad programs currently planned for the 2022-2023 academic year.
+Programs to be run in 2022-2023 are in countries and regions where health and safety conditions and local regulations allow for responsible travel.
+Faculty/Staff international travel, student exchange, and long-term study abroad programs have also resumed considering a variety of health and safety parameters including current conditions in the destination country.
 The university asks that faculty planning study abroad programs carefully consider all risk-related variables, including the availability of testing in overseas locations.

 As OSU joins our peers in resuming student international travel, travel policies are being reviewed regularly and students should be assured that their health and safety is a primary concern of the University.
-Those considering overseas travel should be aware that vaccination (including booster shot requirements), mask wearing, frequent COVID testing, and other health and safety precautions are expected of travelers.
-Most destinations and travel providers require vaccinations to enter the host country and have strict limits on access to public facilities and transportation based on vaccination and other factors.
-Because conditions remain fluid, both in terms of access to overseas destinations for US travelers and the evolving infection rates, students planning to participate in study abroad should be prepared for changes to the course or travel plans before and during their program.
+Those considering overseas travel should be aware that vaccination (including booster shot requirements), mask wearing, frequent COVID testing, and other health and safety precautions are may be expected or even required of travelers, depending on the program or destination.
+Because conditions remain fluid, students planning to participate in study abroad should be prepared for changes to the course or travel plans before and during their program.
 All travel involves some level of personal and financial risk, but OSU is continuously working to mitigate those risks as possible for travel courses.
 The university reserves the right to cancel previously approved programs if situations in the USA and/or the host country change.